vinctustech/oql/src/main/paradox/syntax.md

 : ![Type](.../dml-diagram/Type.png)

 *DataType*
 : Any one of the basic datatypes that are commonly support by database systems.
+Any group of datatypes that begin with the same spelling (beyond the first one or two letters) are synonymous (e.g., `bool` and `boolean` refer to the same datatype).

 : ![DataType](.../dml-diagram/DataType.png)

 *EntityName*